SOUTH-WESTERN CITY SCHOOL DISTRICT CAREER TECH

 Project SEARCH serves students who require additional skills training to meet post-secondary transition goals.
 The most important criterion for acceptance into Project SEARCH is a desire to achieve competitive employment.
 The program provides real-life work experience combined with training in employability and independent living skills to help interns make successful transitions from school to productive adult life.

 Interns attend the program for a full school year at OhioHealth Doctors Hospital.
 The hospital provides access to an on-site classroom.
-Project SEARCH is staffed by a South-Western City School District teacher and one to three job coaches to meet the educational and training needs of the students.
+Project SEARCH is staffed by a South Western City Schools teacher and one to three job coaches to meet the educational and training needs of the students.

 Through a series of three targeted internships the students acquire competitive, marketable and transferable skills to enable them to apply for a related position.
 These internship rotations begin a few weeks after the start of the program.
 Interns spend approximately five hours each day at the internships including a thirty minute lunch.
 Through internships, interns acquire the core skills necessary to be hired in an entry-level position in the community.